godotjs/GodotJS/README.md

 The currently used version of `v8` is `12.4.254.20`.

-> [!NOTE]
-> `git-lfs` was used to keep the v8 libraries directly in this repository before v0.5, but removed due to the costly storage/bandwidth of github 💔.

 **STEP 3:** Compile and launch `Godot Editor`.
 Then, [install TypeScript/JavaScript presets](./docs/install_ts_presets.md) into a Godot project.

 For more information on how to use `GodotJS` in a project, check out [GodotJSExample](https://github.com/ialex32x/GodotJSExample.git) for examples written in typescript.

-A prebuilt version of `Godot Editor` can be downloaded from [GodotJS-Build](https://github.com/ialex32x/GodotJS-Build/actions).
+A prebuilt version of `Godot Editor` can be downloaded from [GodotJS-Build](https://github.com/ialex32x/GodotJS-Build/releases).

 > [!NOTE]
 > Encountering `Unresolved external symbol` errors during linkage with `v8_monolith.lib` or `libucrt.lib` may be addressed by updating to the latest version of the `MSVC v143` toolchain (if VS2022 is used).